polimediaupv/paella-basic-plugins/README.md

 ### Forward and backward buttons

-These are two independent button-type plugins, which advance or rewind the video by 30 seconds with a single click.
+These are two independent button-type plugins, which advance or rewind the video by 30 seconds (by default) with a single click.
+The seeked time can be configured using the `time` attribute.

 ```json
 {